- Public Works

 What Can Be Recycled?

-Republic Services allow for single stream recycling of the following items (sorting not necessary):
+Waste Connections allow for single-stream recycling of the following items (sorting not necessary):

 - Paper: Newspapers and other inserts, magazines, junk mail, white and colored paper, posters, post-it notes, manila folder, phone books, cereal boxes without the plastic insert, waxed cardboard milk cartons, corrugated cardboard (flattened), brown paper bags and chipboard (i.e. tissue boxes) can be put together in one bin.
 No shredded paper.